-Our work is intentional, collaborative co-creation among history makers, historians, local government, and community members.
+Chapel Hill Community History staff work with local people to document and share untold, ignored, and erased stories from Chapel Hill's history.
+Our work is an intentional, collaborative co-creation with history makers, historians, local government, and community members.
 Together we initiate, design, and share public history projects, programs, and exhibits.

 History is not a monolith.
 There are many histories.
 Part of our work is about being open and transparent about what histories we seek to document and share.
 We explicit recognize two foundational truths that inform how we work, what we work on, and what and how we share.

 - Written histories about Chapel Hill have ignored, erased, and misrepresented the experiences of Black and Indigenous people.

 - Traditional history methodologies are extractive and have caused harm.

 - People are the experts of their own histories.